Day-Trip Itinerary: Slidell

 Brooks' Bike Shop Slidell

 At Brooks' Bike Shop, a variety of bicycles are available to rent.
-And with the location so close to Heritage Park and the Tammany Trace, you'll find some excellent paths to explore.
-The facility also rents kayaks, paddleboards, and canoes for you to paddle a nearby river or bayou.
+You’ll find excellent paths close by at Heritage Park and the Tammany Trace.
+The facility also rents kayaks, paddleboards and canoes for you to paddle a nearby river or bayou.

 Gallagher’s on Front Street

 Gallagher’s on Front Street serves up steaks and seafood by award-winning chef Pat Gallagher (who also operates Gallagher's Grill in Covington and Pat Gallagher's 527 in Mandeville).
-You’ll find Gulf-fresh seafood on Gallagher’s appetizer menu, and savory filets, lamb chops and grilled meats on the dinner menu.
+Snack on bacon-wrapped scallops and fried calamari, then indulge in a filet, ribeye or New York strip (Chef Pat’s favorite).

 Times Grill